-- 11.1 Executive Members are asked to recommend to the Chief Executive Officer that using his emergency delegated powers he recommend that Council: - Note the Inspector's Report and recommended changes and accept the main modifications; - Adopt the Minerals & Waste Joint Plan incorporating the Inspector's Modifications circulated with this Report.
-In doing so, this will replace the current policies in use for development control purposes; - iii.
-Adopt the accompanying Policies Map; - iv.
-Authorise the Corporate Director, Business & Environmental Services to make any further minor typographical amendments or updates in producing the final version of the document and, to take any necessary steps to conclude the adoption process; and, - v.
-Authorise the publication of the Adoption Statement and Sustainability Appraisal in accordance with Regulations 26 and 35 of the Town and Country Planning (Local Planning) (England) Regulations 2012.
+- 11.1 If the Council consider that the Joint Plan should be adopted it is recommended that the Council: - 1. note the Inspector's Report and recommended changes and accept the main modifications; - 2. adopt the Minerals & Waste Joint Plan incorporating the Inspector's Modifications circulated with this Report.
+In doing so, this will replace the

-KARL BATTERSBY
+- current policies in use for development control purposes; - 3. adopt the accompanying Policies Map; - 4. authorise the Corporate Director, Business & Environmental Services to make any further minor typographical amendments or updates in producing the final version of the document and, to take any necessary steps to conclude the adoption process; and, - 5. authorise the publication of the Adoption Statement and Sustainability Appraisal in accordance with Regulations 26 and 35 of the Town and Country Planning (Local Planning) (England) Regulations 2012.

-Corporate Director, Business and Environmental Services Growth, Planning and Trading Standards
+KARL BATTERSBY Corporate Director, Business and Environmental Services Growth, Planning and Trading Standards